QianNangong/VC6Ultimate/README.md

 It also perfectly integrates with Whole Tomato's [Visual Assist X](https://www.wholetomato.com).

 See [VC6 Ultimate's homepage](http://vc6.ultim.pw) for a whole lot of VC6 Ultimate eye candy.

+## Installation

+* Edit "VisualUltimate\VS_Config\DevStudio#6.0.hjson" and replace every occurrence of "C:\\Program Files\\Microsoft Visual Studio" by the location you downloaded VC6 Ultimate to (e.g. "C:\\VC6").
+* Edit the VC6 shortcut (VC6.lnk): right click on VC6.lnk > Properties.
+In the "Target" and "Start in" fields, replace every occurrence of "C:\Program Files\Microsoft Visual Studio" by the location you downloaded VC6 Ultimate to (e.g. "C:\\VC6").
+* If you want to enable Visual Assist X, open a cmd with administrator rights.
+Cd to directory "VisualUltimate/AddIns/Visual Assist X" and execute the following command: "regsvr32 VAssist.dll".
+Visual Assist X is shipped with VC6 Ultimate but obviously without a purchased license.
+Please note that VC6 Ultimate is only compatible with this exact version of Visual Assist X.

 ## Features List